benlubas/neorg-interim-ls/README.md

 # neorg-refactor-ls

+> [!WARNING]
+> this doesn't work right now.
+Waiting on a PR to get merged into neorg

 Rename files and headers in your norg files without breaking links in the rest of the workspace.

 ---